webpack/webpack.js.org/content/how-to/long-term-caching.md

 ```

-Or, if you're using [webpack-html-plugin](https://github.com/ampedandwired/html-webpack-plugin), you can use [inline-manifest-webpack-plugin](https://github.com/szrenwei/inline-manifest-webpack-plugin) to do this.
+T> If you're using [webpack-html-plugin](https://github.com/ampedandwired/html-webpack-plugin), you can use [inline-manifest-webpack-plugin](https://github.com/szrenwei/inline-manifest-webpack-plugin) to do this.

 Using this config the vendor chunk should not be changing its hash unless you change its code or dependencies.
 Here is a sample output for 2 runs with `moduleB.js` being changed between the runs: